Intent - what do we want to achieve?

-We make this possible by providing a vocabulary rich environment that permeates all subjects, with reading at the heart of everything we do.
+We aim to provide a vocabulary rich environment that permeates all subjects, with reading at the heart of everything we do.
 Starting in our Early Years unit, we understand that enjoyable and effective reading experiences have an impact on future success in reading.
 The use of key vocabulary and high quality texts can be seen throughout the school as well as encouraging every child to pick up a book, both for pleasure and to learn.
 We aim to develop children’s resilience, confidence and perseverance to ensure success.

-We follow the Oxford Reading Tree scheme of books which starts in the Early Years and is continued through other classes.
+We follow the Bug Club scheme to implement early reading.
 In addition, we have a variety of other schemes which children are able to read to consolidate and expand skills and knowledge.
-We are currently transitioning to banding books according to the difficulty of the text.

-To develop and improve our children’s reading skills, we will
+To develop and improve our children’s reading, we:

-- Daily phonics sessions to enable decoding and reading with independence
+- Teach daily phonics sessions to enable decoding and reading with independence.

-- Celebrating books by significant authors – including linking texts to our creative curriculum.
+- Celebrate books by significant authors – including linking texts to our creative curriculum.

-- Encourage parental engagement eg through workshops and effective use of reading diaries
+- Encourage parental engagement i.e. through workshops and effective use of reading diaries.

 Suggested reading books: